average_pool functionkeras.ops.average_pool(

 total sum is exactly 1 (excluding the floating point rounding error).

 Each vector is processed independently.
-The axis
+The axis argument specifies the

 axis along which the function is applied within the input.